-If a claimant's assessment period ends on the 5 of the month and they begin to receive unemployment insurance payments of \pounds 200 a month from 1 April, the income taken into account in the assessment period ending 5 April will be \pounds 32.88.

-$(5 \text{ days x } [\pounds 200 \text{ x12 months} = \pounds 2,400 \div 365 = \pounds 6.5753] = \pounds 32.8767 \text{ rounded to } \pounds 32.88).$
+If a claimant's assessment period ends on the 5th of the month and they begin to receive unemployment insurance payments of £200 a month from 1 April, the income taken into account in the assessment period ending 5 April will be £32.88 (5 days x [£200 x12 months = £2,400 \div 365 = £6.5753] = £32.8767 rounded to £32.88).

-Adjusting the Universal Credit maximum amount: certain income is not taken into account
+Adjusting the Universal Credit maximum amount: certain income not taken into account

 The following is a list of regular unearned income types which are not taken into account in Universal Credit.
-This list is not exhaustive as other types of income not listed in regulations may be available:
+This list is not exhaustive, as other types of income not listed in regulations may be available:

-- victims of modern slavery who have been identified by the Home Office may be eligible for subsistence payments through the Victim Care Contract.
-A benefit claim can be made while they are receiving subsistence payments - income from boarders and lodgers (as claimants are not entitled to housing costs for spare rooms) unless the claimant is self-employed and renting out rooms in their house as part of conducting a trade (for example, running a bed and breakfast, income from bed and breakfast being conducted as a trade is to be treated as self-employed earnings) - War Pensions including War Disablement Pension and War Widows or Widowers Pensions - Armed Forces Compensation Scheme or Service Attributable Pensions and Service-attributable, non-taxable Service Invalidity Pensions - income paid to meet the additional costs or expenses of disability, for example: - Disability Living Allowance, Child Disability Payment (Scotland), Personal Independence Payment (PIP), Adult Disability Payment (ADP) or Armed Forces Independence Payment - Attendance Allowance, Constant Attendance Allowance (including Industrial Injuries and War Disablement Pension strands of Constant Attendance Allowance) or Access to Work payments
+- victims of modern slavery who have been identified by the Home Office may be eligible for subsistence payments through the Victim Care Contract (a benefit claim can be made while they are receiving subsistence payments) - income from boarders and lodgers (as claimants are not entitled to housing costs for spare rooms) unless the claimant is self-employed and renting out rooms in their house as part of conducting a trade (for example, running a bed and breakfast, income from bed and breakfast being conducted as a trade is to be treated as self- employed earnings) - War Pensions including War Disablement Pension and War Widows or Widowers Pensions - Armed Forces Compensation Scheme or Service Attributable Pensions and Service-attributable, non-taxable Service Invalidity Pensions - income paid to meet the additional costs or expenses of disability, for example:

-- Local Authority Community Care - Independent Living Payment - o reimbursements for hospital travel or prescription charges - compensation payments for personal injury, paid to an eligible adult as income in certain conditions - certain payments that are intended to meet additional costs of caring for child dependants, for example: - Child Benefit - Guardian's Allowance - Fostering Allowance and other Social Services payments - Scottish Kinship Care payments - continuing care payments - payments to address the additional expenses associated with bereavement: - Bereavement Support Payment - Funeral Support Payment (Scotland) - expenses for encouraged activities, for example: - o payments to reimburse an eligible adult in work for expenses - expenses paid to claimants taking part in public enquiries - expenses paid to jurors or witnesses in court cases (excluding income replacement) - expenses for unpaid charity or voluntary workers - payments made to meet specific costs for training or development are fully disregarded, for example Education Maintenance Allowance payments (in Scotland and Wales), elements of training allowances, Sports Awards or student loans which do not cover basic living costs (in Great Britain) - Christmas Bonus - Discretionary housing payments made by Local Authorities (see Discretionary Housing Payments) - local authority administered Council Tax Benefit - payments deemed to carry a disproportionate administrative cost if taken into account, for example charitable or voluntary payments for the claimant or their children - some special schemes for compensation are also disregarded, for example: - o compensation for variant Creutzfeldt Jacob disease (CJD) - charitable payments for those involved in the 2017 terrorist attacks on Westminster and London Bridge and the bombing of the Manchester Arena - Post Office compensation payment (Horizon) - Scottish Government Carer's Allowance Supplement paid twice yearly to recipients of Carer's Allowance or Carer Support Payment in Scotland
+- Disability Living Allowance, Scottish Adult Disability Living Allowance (SADLA), Child Disability Payment (Scotland), Personal Independence Payment (PIP), Adult Disability Payment (ADP) or Armed Forces Independence Payment - Attendance Allowance or Pension Age Disability Payment (PADP) in Scotland, Constant Attendance Allowance (including Industrial Injuries and War Disablement Pension strands of Constant Attendance Allowance) or Access to Work payments - Local Authority Community Care - Independent Living Payment - o reimbursements for hospital travel or prescription charges - compensation payments for personal injury, paid to an eligible adult as income in certain conditions - certain payments that are intended to meet additional costs of caring for child dependants, for example: - Child Benefit - Guardian's Allowance - o Fostering Allowance and other Social Services payments - Scottish Kinship Care payments - continuing care payments - payments to address the additional expenses associated with bereavement: - Bereavement Support Payment - Funeral Support Payment (Scotland) - expenses for encouraged activities, for example: - o payments to reimburse an eligible adult in work for expenses - o expenses paid to claimants taking part in public enquiries - expenses paid to jurors or witnesses in court cases (excluding income replacement) - o expenses for unpaid charity or voluntary workers - payments made to meet specific costs for training or development are fully disregarded, for example Education Maintenance Allowance payments (in Scotland and Wales), elements of training allowances, Sports Awards or student loans which do not cover basic living costs (in Great Britain) - Christmas Bonus

-- Transition to Universal Credit housing payment - Young Carer Grant (Scotland)
+- Discretionary Housing Payments made by Local Authorities (see Discretionary Housing Payments) - local authority administered Council Tax Benefit - payments deemed to carry a disproportionate administrative cost if taken into account, for example charitable or voluntary payments for the claimant or their children - some special schemes for compensation are also disregarded, for example: - o compensation for variant Creutzfeldt Jacob disease (CJD) - charitable payments for those involved in the 2017 terrorist attacks on Westminster and London Bridge and the bombing of the Manchester Arena - Post Office compensation payment (Horizon) - Scottish Government Carer's Allowance Supplement paid twice yearly to recipients of Carer's Allowance or Carer Support Payment in Scotland - Transition to Universal Credit housing payment - Young Carer Grant (Scotland)